Inklingo

 When describing style or personality, this is usually a characteristic, so use the verb 'ser' (to be permanent): 'El diseño es sobrio' (The design is understated).

 Learners often confuse 'simple' (sencillo/simple) with 'easy' (fácil).
-Remember that 'sencillo' and 'simple' refer to a lack of complexity, while 'fácil' refers to a lack of difficulty or effort required.
+'Sencillo' and 'simple' refer to a lack of complexity, while 'fácil' refers to a lack of difficulty.
+Something can be simple but difficult, or complex but easy!

 Learn Spanish with Inklingo